 THE TRUTH IS that if that person continues to pay bills that were not wiped out by the bankruptcy, and if that person pays future bills that are incurred after the bankruptcy, and if that person maintains good employment, there is no reason that a typical creditor would not offer credit to such an individual.
 Why not?
 The person works, the person pays his/her bills, and that person has now been proclaimed to be legally debt free or virtually debt free.

-THE TRUTH IS: If it is done properly, bankruptcy can be a very positive experience that results in a person's financial future being much brighter and much more fulfilling.
+If it is done properly, bankruptcy can be a very positive experience that results in a person's financial future being much brighter and much more fulfilling.

-THE TRUTH IS: We have had many people tell us how much happier they were after they filed bankruptcy, how much less stress and aggravation they had, how they slept better, and even how their marriages improved because there was so much less financial strain and aggravation which had previously disrupted marital harmony.
+We have had many people tell us how much happier they were after they filed bankruptcy, how much less stress and aggravation they had, how they slept better, and even how their marriages improved because there was so much less financial strain and aggravation which had previously disrupted marital harmony.

 Done properly, bankruptcy can be a very rewarding and positive experience that can give you a much brighter financial future.